 Carolyn received her JD from the University of New Hampshire School of Law in 2011 as a Daniel Webster Scholar Honors recipient.
 She is a 2006 graduate of the University of California Los Angeles with dual degrees in History and Communications Studies.
 As an undergraduate, Carolyn was a member of the UCLA track and cross-country programs.
 Carolyn is admitted to the Massachusetts and New Hampshire bar.

-Katie Reid serves as the Project Coordinator for the Digital Corridor.
-She organizes and coordinates member events, including the iFive:K, Corridor BASH and other networking opportunities.
-Katie also assists with the daily operation of the Flagships and provides logistical support to the Executive Director and Program Manager as needed.expanded bio
+Kristen Blackmon serves as the Project Coordinator for the Digital Corridor where she assists the Executive Director and organizes member events including the iFive:K, Corridor BASH and other networking opportunities.
+Kristen also manages social media for the Digital Corridor and assists with the daily operation of the Flagship facilities.expanded bio